 A desirable destination, Philadelphia has never been easier to visit.
-Ninety miles from New York City and 135 miles from Washington, D.C., the City of Brotherly Love’s location on the East Coast makes it a preferred entry point for travelers.
+With nonstop service from hubs across Europe on major international carriers, and a central location just over ninety miles from New York City and approximately 140 miles from Washington, D.C., the City of Brotherly Love’s location on the East Coast makes it a preferred entry point for travelers.

-As American Airline’s transatlantic gateway, Philadelphia plays an important role connecting travelers between destinations throughout the United States and Europe.
+As American Airlines’ transatlantic gateway, Philadelphia plays an important role in connecting travelers between destinations throughout the United States, Europe, the Caribbean, Canada and Mexico.

-Once landing at Philadelphia International Airport, the Customs experience is quick and easy.
+Once landing at Philadelphia International Airport (PHL), the Customs experience is quick and easy.
+PHL has two dozen automated passport kiosks to keep things running as efficiently as possible.
 The Office of U.S. Customs and Border Protection monitors average wait time (AWT) at American airports and Philadelphia International Airport works hard to reduce the AWT per passenger going through Passport Control.
-For the one-year period ending in December 2018, the wait in Philadelphia was 12 minutes.
-By comparison, the wait at JFK International Airport was 19 minutes and 16 minutes in Boston.
-PHL has two dozen automated passport kiosks.

-Center City Philadelphia is only seven miles away.
-The airport line from Philadelphia’s public transportation system, SEPTA, provides service from every terminal of the airport to Center City.
-The ride is 25 minutes and leaves every 30 minutes with a one-way fare of $6.75.
-A taxi ride is a flat rate of $28.50.
-Philadelphia Sightseeing Tours provides airport shuttles to and from the airport for individuals and groups starting at $30.
+Center City Philadelphia is just over 12 miles away from Philadelphia International Airport.
+The airport line from Philadelphia’s public transportation system, SEPTA, provides service from every terminal of the airport to Center City every 30 minutes.
+The ride is 25 minutes with a one-way fare.
+Philadelphia Sightseeing Tours provides airport shuttles to and from the airport for individuals and groups.
 Ridesharing services such as Uber and Lyft are also available in Philadelphia.

 Philadelphia is consistently ranked as one of the most walkable cities in the nation.
 Thanks to founder William Penn’s smart and simple grid street design, the heart of the city is easy to navigate.
 The Schuylkill and Delaware rivers border Center City’s 25 blocks on the west and east.
 South of Market Street, streets running east and west are named after trees while north and south streets are numbered.